 Typically, it is recommended that you use Veeam's application-aware processing that leverages the Microsoft VSS framework to prepare the VM guest OS for backup.
-If application-aware processing cannot be used for some reason, select the Enable Hyper-V guest quiescence check box.
+If you cannot use application-aware processing for some reason, select the Enable Hyper-V guest quiescence check box.
 Veeam Backup & Replication will select the backup method in the following way:

 - If a VM meets all requirements for online backup, Veeam Backup & Replication will use the online backup method.

-- If a VM does not meet requirements for online backup, Veeam Backup & Replication will use the offline backup method.
-Note that during offline backup a VM is suspended for a short period of time.
+- If a VM does not meet the requirements for online backup, Veeam Backup & Replication will use the offline backup method.
+Note that during offline backup, a VM is suspended for a short period of time.

 The selected backup method applies to all VMs in the job.
 However, if you enable application-aware processing for VMs, the application-aware processing settings will have higher priority than the selected backup method.

-For VMs on Microsoft Hyper-V Server 2016 and later, mind the following:
+For VMs on Microsoft Hyper-V Server 2016 and later, consider the following:

 - If you do not want to suspend VMs in the job, select the Take crash consistent backup instead of suspending VM check box.
 In this case, Veeam Backup & Replication will create a crash-consistent backup of a VM.

 - In the Changed block tracking section, specify if CBT must be used for VM backup.
 By default, this option is enabled.
-CBT dramatically reduces load on the production environment and time required to perform incremental backups.
+CBT dramatically reduces the load on the production environment and the time required to perform incremental backups.

 - If you have added several VMs to the job, select the Allow processing of multiple VMs with a single volume snapshot check box.
 This option helps reduce snapshot workload in the Microsoft Hyper-V environment.
-When the job starts, Veeam Backup & Replication will group VMs and trigger Microsoft Hyper-V to create one volume snapshot for a group of VMs, instead of creating a volume snapshot per each processed VM.
+When the job starts, Veeam Backup & Replication will group VMs and trigger Microsoft Hyper-V to create one volume snapshot for a group of VMs instead of a volume snapshot per each processed VM.

 Veeam Backup & Replication can create a single volume snapshot for a group of VMs that meet the following requirements: